thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 ## Subscribing to events

-Let's create the route `/events`.
-This route was previously specified in our `subscription.yaml` file as the endpoint that will ve triggered once a new event is published to the `orders` topic.
+Let's create the route `/events` in the _pizza-store_ service.
+This route was previously specified in our `subscription.yaml` file as the endpoint that will be triggered once a new event is published to the `orders` topic.

-Under **Dapr Pub/Sub** include:
+Under **// -------- Dapr Pub/Sub -------- //** include:

 ```csharp
 [HttpPost("/events")]